5 Questions to Ask to Determine if a Roth Conversion Is Right for You

 If you will have a sufficient income stream from non-retirement account assets like rental property, after-tax investment accounts, municipal bonds, or other such sources, and a small amount of assets in traditional retirement accounts, then you may want to consider converting your retirement accounts to a Roth.
 You'll avoid future required minimum distributions that could bump you into a higher tax bracket later.

 If you will need income from your retirement accounts, a planned strategy to convert IRA assets to a Roth in low income tax years may still be to your benefit.
-In many cases you can intentionally plan to delay the start date of Social Security benefits while converting to a Roth in those low income years before Social Security starts.
-For many retirees who expect to have retirement income that is less than $90,000, this strategy can lead to an overall increase in after-tax income.
+In many cases, you can intentionally plan to delay the start date of Social Security benefits while converting to a Roth in those low income years before Social Security starts.
+For many retirees who expect to have a retirement income that is less than $90,000, this strategy can lead to an overall increase in after-tax income.

 If you have a large amount of money in retirement accounts; enough that you would not use it all for your own needs, then converting the portion you won’t need to a Roth will allow you to pass that portion along to your beneficiaries income-tax-free.
-Any non-spouse beneficiary who inherits a Roth IRA must begin taking distributions out over their life-expectancy, but the way the rules work they can stretch out these tax-free withdrawals for many, many years, allowing the investments inside the Roth to continue to accumulate tax-free gains.
+Any non-spouse beneficiary who inherits a Roth IRA must begin taking distributions out over their life expectancy, but the way the rules work they can stretch out these tax-free withdrawals for many, many years, allowing the investments inside the Roth to continue to accumulate tax-free gains.

 The younger you are, the more time your funds inside a Roth have to grow tax-free.
 But retirees can benefit from Roths too!
 Suppose you convert some funds from a Roth from age 60 to 65.
 Those funds could have twenty years to grow and become a valuable source of income for a surviving spouse who will then be filing at single tax rates.
 With twenty years, the Roth funds can be invested more aggressively, giving them the potential for large tax-free gains.
 This can more than make up for the taxes you'll pay when you convert to a Roth - especially if you convert in a year where your income is low.